MetPX/sarracenia/doc/sr_post.7.rst

 Another example
 ---------------

-The post resulting from the following dd_watch command, noticing creation of the file 'foor':
+The post resulting from the following sr_watch command, noticing creation of the file 'foor':

-dd_watch -s sftp://stanley@mysftpserver.com//data/shared/products/foo -pb amqp://broker.com
+sr_watch -s sftp://stanley@mysftpserver.com//data/shared/products/foo -pb amqp://broker.com

-Here, *dd_watch* checks if the file /data/shared/products/foo is modified.
+Here, *sr_watch* checks if the file /data/shared/products/foo is modified.
-When it happens, *dd_watch*  reads the file /data/shared/products/foo and calculates its checksum.
+When it happens, *sr_watch*  reads the file /data/shared/products/foo and calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'sx_guest' (default exchange)